HuzPro/SnakeGame/README.md

 - Arrow keys: Move the snake
 - Escape key: Open/close menu

-Absolutely, you can update the README to include a section about collaboration and attributions:

 ### Game Controls

 - Arrow keys: Move the snake